 As the story has been told – as I noted previously- the end of the war in Vietnam is considered the result of the Christmas bombing operations of Linebacker II, and so the convention of telling this story.
 I’ll end the “Christmas Stories” series discussing what I choose to refer to as the gifts of Christmas 1972 – memories beyond price.

-Gift #1 – Flight Lead: It was probably around 8 PM Washington time on the night of the 23rd, already morning of the 24th in WESTPAC.
+Gift #1 – Flight Lead: It was probably around 8 PM Washington time on the night of the 23rd of January 1973, already morning of the 24th in WESTPAC.
 Coming off our eighth line period, within about an hour or so after President Nixon announced the end to the Vietnam War (previous post) on national TV, USS Midway launched aircraft from all squadrons – as was normal for a carrier and airwing coming off the line for an in-port in Subic Bay/Cubi Point in the Philippines.
 Being on the fly-off got aircraft in for maintenance but most importantly got the pilots to the Cubi Point Officer’s Club bar one day sooner.

 For the VA-56 Champs, Keith Floo LaFlair, Max Maximus Carey, Pat Munt Moneymaker and Boris (that’s me) as flight lead manned up and launched towards Cubi in absolute shock and awe that the Skipper and KT (the Ops Officer) didn’t bump us for the fly off.
 The war was over… the POWs were coming home including our own Champ guests of the Hanoi Hilton- Al Nichols and Mike Penn.
 For the four of us it was our first – and only – war cruise.
 Skipper Lew Chatham and Ken KT Sanger had been there back in Rolling Thunder days.
 They had close friends who’d been under the heel of the NVN prisoner treatment a long time.
 They deserved to get a first welcome drink – none of us would have felt wronged if we’d been superseded.
 But as always, Champ leadership was shown once again – those scheduled to get the fly off – the good deal rotated every fly-off – remained on the schedule, so off four ne’er-do-wells went.